 30% green harvesting takes place at veraison to ensure concentration and even ripening.
 Partial de-stemming takes place before pressing.
 Fermentation occurs in small stainless steel vats with regular pumping over for gentle extraction.
 Partial un-innoculated fermentation takes place before the juice passes into French oak tight grained Hogsheads for malo-lactic fermentation.
 After racking, the wine is matured in 55% new Allier Hogsheads and 45% second fill Hogsheads for 11 months before bottling.

 The grapes were hand picked and selected in the coolness of the morning.

-Youthful ruby in colour.
-Very pure Pinot fruit with red cherry and musk flavours coupled with fresh acidity.
+Youthful ruby red in colour with very pure Pinot fruit and flavours of juicy red cherry.
 Layered complexity with great elegance and finesse.
 Very fine lacy, almost powdery tannin on the finish.

 White and red meats, parma ham, grilled line fish, tuna, wild mushrooms and traditional cheeses.

 Stellenbosch, South Africa